GUIDE 2024

 30+ Important Diversity in the Workplace Statistics 2024

-It is important to be aware of these statistics to build a better internal workforce that will yield higher revenue, boost employee performance, and promote a cohesive and inclusive work environment.
+Diversity in the workplace statistics build a better internal workforce that yields higher revenue, boosts employee performance, and promotes a cohesive and inclusive work environment.

 Diversity Workplace Statistics: Good and Bad

-There is a rapid rise in diversity in the workplace.
+Diversity is rising in the workplace.
 Here are some examples of how the world is changing.

 Racial and Ethnic Diversity